Bama-S/auist_thesis_template/README.md

-Steps to run latex in Ubuntu 18 and above
+Steps to run LaTeX in Ubuntu 18 and above
 ------------------------------------------------------

 1) sudo apt-get install texlive-latex-base